 The cost of preparing proposals for best value design-build competitions can constitute a considerable burden upon the proposers.
 As such, some Owners use stipends as an integral part of their design-build procurement process.
 This session will discuss various perspectives as to whether stipends are a good use of taxpayer dollars; assess what factors should be considered in determining an appropriate stipend amount; and investigate the true purpose of stipends.

-Richard J. Formella, DBIA, PMP
+Richard J. Formella, PMP, DBIA, CPPO

 Design-Build Strategic Solutions, LLC